 Most barista resume examples read like generic food-service templates: good interpersonal skills, fast learner, works in a team.
 Cafe hiring in 2026 filters on different things.
-Starbucks runs hiring through Workday and screens for point-of-sale fluency, safety cards, and shift-start availability.
+Chains screen for point-of-sale fluency, current safety cards, and shift-start availability.
 Specialty cafes (Blue Bottle, Stumptown, Counter Culture) screen for espresso calibration language, specific brewing methods, and SCA certifications.
 Independents care about local customer recognition and cash accuracy.
-Pick the right vocabulary for the right employer and you'll double your interview rate for the same work history.
+This page gives you three filled resumes by seniority, a skills bank organized the way a cafe job posting is organized, and a copy-paste duty-bullet bank split by employer context, so you can build the resume instead of reverse-engineering it from somebody else's.

 The cafe hiring map: chain vs specialty vs independent

-National chain (Starbucks, Dunkin, Peet's) Workday (Starbucks), Oracle/PeopleSoft POS systems, safety cards (ServSafe, food handler), availability flexibility $14.50-$19
+National chain (Starbucks, Dunkin, Peet's) Corporate careers portal, structured application form, resume parsed into fields POS systems, safety cards (ServSafe, state food handler), availability flexibility, mobile-order queue Availability and reliability, then volume

-Specialty roaster (Blue Bottle, Stumptown, Counter Culture, Intelligentsia) Greenhouse or Lever SCA Barista Skills, pour-over methods (V60, Chemex, Kalita), espresso calibration, single-origin vocabulary $17-$24
+Specialty roaster (Blue Bottle, Stumptown, Counter Culture, Intelligentsia) Careers portal or a hosted applicant tracking system, often with a short written prompt SCA Barista Skills, pour-over methods (V60, Chemex, Kalita), espresso calibration, single-origin vocabulary Craft vocabulary and certifications

 Entry-level barista resume (no experience)